SunilKumarMariyala/DP-Project/README_PERSONAL.md

    ```
    python database_setup.py
    ```
-   This will create a new SQLite database file named `solar_panel.db` in the project folder.
+   This will create a new MySQL database.

 ### Step 3: Configure Paths